CAMeL-Lab/ced_word_alignment/README.md

 # Character Edit Distance Based Word Alignment

 The purpose of this code is to find alignments between parallel sentences in the same language but with different spelling conventions.
-The ideal use case is that of raw text with spelling errors, and its corrected form.
+The ideal use case is that of source text with spelling errors, and its target corrected form.

 ## Basic Approach

 For each sentence, a basic edit distance based alignment is performed at the word level.
 This is followed by a post-processing step that looks at the context of the edit distance operations and decides the best match between the words within the sentence.

 ## Assumptions